freistli/TeamsCommunicatorDocs/useguide.md

 This only need to warm up once for the same logon user with the same recipients.

-1. Open Teams Communicator, click Logon
+1. Open Premises Communicator, click Logon
 2. Choose Task type (group, everyone)
 3. Click Warm Up.